One Hand to Rule Them All: Canonical Representations for Unified Dexterous Manipulation: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We introduced a canonical representation that maps heterogeneous dexterous hands into a shared parameter and action space, enabling scalable cross-embodiment learning.
 Its continuous morphology parameterization enables explicit hand-aware conditioning, and the unified action space facilitates data and policy sharing across platforms.
 Together, these properties enable embodiment-agnostic manipulation policies that generalize in a zero-shot manner to unseen hands, establishing the canonical URDF as a practical foundation for scalable cross-embodiment manipulation.
-Beyond dexterous hand grasping, our insights can extend to broader robotic embodiments like humanoid robots and various manipulation tasks, potentially benefiting the embodied AI and robotics communities.
+Beyond dexterous hand grasping, our insights can extend to broader robotic embodiments such as humanoid robots and to more diverse manipulation tasks, potentially benefiting the embodied AI and robotics communities.